Panel Fraud and AI Moderated Research: What's Actually Changed

 What Genuine Fraud Detection Architecture Looks Like

 Panel-level screening is necessary but not sufficient.
 Faster qual is only faster if it's real, and real detection runs in layers.
-Pre-fielding: deduplication across device fingerprints and IP addresses, not just email addresses, which are trivially varied.
-Screener-level: open-ended qualification questions that require genuine category familiarity, not multiple-choice pattern-matching.
-In-interview: behavioral scoring on response latency, probe coherence, and semantic consistency.
-Post-interview: cross-respondent analysis that flags implausibly similar transcripts or vocabulary distributions.
+It starts before fielding, deduplicating across device fingerprints and IP addresses, not just email addresses, which are trivially varied.
+It continues at the screener, with open-ended qualification questions that require genuine category familiarity rather than multiple-choice pattern-matching.
+Inside the interview itself, behavioral scoring tracks response latency, probe coherence, and semantic consistency.
+And once the study closes, cross-respondent analysis catches what no single interview would flag on its own, transcripts or vocabulary distributions that are implausibly similar across participants who are supposed to be unrelated.

-The GRIT Report has tracked data quality as a top concern among research buyers for consecutive years, and the concern is justified precisely because most platforms address only one layer while calling it solved.
+The GRIT Report has tracked data quality as a top concern among research buyers for consecutive years, and the concern is justified precisely because most platforms don't put real weight behind even the layer that's theirs, the behavioral signal sitting in every transcript, while marketing themselves as the fix.
 For agencies running studies for clients, fraud at the recruitment stage is a liability question, not just a data quality question.
 For in-house teams, it quietly distorts every decision the research was supposed to inform.
-As the research on sample quality in AI-moderated interviews makes clear: sample size earns you nothing if the sample is compromised.
+As the research on sample size in AI-moderated interviews makes clear: sample size earns you nothing if the sample is compromised.

 See how Enumerate's answer quality validation works in practice.
 Book a demo.